inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

-# System Fields
+# System fields

 ## Overview

-SystemFields is a powerful abstraction layer in InvenioRDM that provides managed access to record data through Python descriptors.
-It bridges the gap between the raw JSON dictionary structure of records and object-oriented Python interfaces, enabling sophisticated data management, validation, and integration with related objects.
+System fields are a powerful abstraction layer in InvenioRDM that provide managed access to record data through Python descriptors.
+They bridge the gap between the raw JSON dictionary structure of records and object-oriented Python interfaces, enabling sophisticated data management, validation, and integration with related objects.

-At its core, SystemFields transforms simple attribute access (`record.title`) into complex operations that can involve:
+At its core, System fields transform simple attribute access (`record.title`) into complex operations that can involve:

 - Data validation and transformation
 - Integration with external services and databases